 Full-Term Pregnancy Explained

-As you near the end of your third trimester, you're probably counting down the days until your due date.
-Try to keep in mind that this date is just an estimate and that only about 5 percent of babies are born exactly on time.
-As your pregnancy progresses, you may be wondering what exactly is considered a full-term pregnancy, and what will happen if your baby is born a little earlier — or later — than expected.
-It can help you feel prepared to understand what is meant by preterm, early term, full term, late term, and postterm, and how these outcomes can affect you and your baby.
+As you near the end of your third trimester, you’re probably counting down the days until your due date.
+Remember that this date is just an estimate and that only about 5 percent of babies are born exactly on time.
+As your pregnancy progresses, you may wonder how many weeks a full-term pregnancy is, and what will happen if your baby is born a little earlier or later than expected.
+It can help you feel prepared to understand what is meant by preterm, early term, full term, late term, and postterm pregnancy, and how these outcomes can affect you and your baby.
 Read on to find out!

 Medical experts now know that babies still have a lot of developing to do at 37 and 38 weeks, so pregnancy is now considered “full term” at 39 weeks.

-Newer research shows that a baby born at 39 or 40 weeks is less likely to face developmental problems than if he were born earlier.
-For example, if your baby is born at 39 or 40 weeks, he'll generally have better feeding and breathing skills, be able to better control his body temperature, and may have a stronger immune system than if he were born a little earlier.
+Newer research shows that a baby born at 39 or 40 weeks pregnant is less likely to face developmental problems than if they were born earlier.
+For example, if your baby is born at 39 or 40 weeks, they’ll generally have better feeding and breathing skills, be able to better control their body temperature, and may have a stronger immune system than if they were born a little earlier.

 What Do Preterm, Early Term, Late Term, and Postterm Mean?